r2im/pickaxe/README.md

 The dependencies are BuDDy (http://sourceforge.net/projects/buddy/) and expat (http://expat.sourceforge.net/).

+The CTL expression parser (ctl.leg.c) is generated from ctl.leg using leg (http://piumarta.com/software/peg/)

 Currently it is tested only on 64bit Windows 7 with TDM-GCC, but sould build and run on other systems as well.

 NB!
 The project is highly unstable.